gulu

 25 Years of Priesthood

-with Manfredini and De Ponti, we too overwhelmed and won over by the announcement of the Word made flesh, in the school of great priests.
+Dearest Massimo: Your fidelity to the sacrament of Holy Orders, the mature development of your Baptism made a compelling challenge to your life within the history of CL, has generated for the Church one of the Movements finest fruits, a priestly fraternity that is the unexpected and surprising spreading wide of your heart, overwhelmed by Jesus when you were little more than a child.
+I am thinking of myself when I was a seminarian and at Studium Christi with Manfredini and De Ponti, we too overwhelmed and won over by the announcement of the Word made flesh, in the school of great priests.
 May your Silver Jubilee find you even more certain that the One who began a good work in you will go on completing it until the Day of Jesus Christ comes.
-And may your father-like responsibility to so many young people who draw near to you earn for our company men so full of passion for the Event that has reached them through you and us, as to go to the ends of the earth–as so many have already done–to proclaim the Good News; fathers, that is to say, tender and steadfast, to whomever they meet as they make the Church.
+And may your father-like responsibility to so many young people who draw near to you earn for our company men so full of passion for the Event that has reached them through you and us, as to go to the ends of the earthas so many have already doneto proclaim the Good News; fathers, that is to say, tender and steadfast, to whomever they meet as they make the Church.
 May St. Charles never deprive you of the passion for the human glory of Christ in history, faithful to the mandate of John Paul II, who on the thirtieth anniversary of the Movement told us to go into the whole world bringing the truth, beauty, and peace that are found in Christ the Redeemer.
 Your grateful friend,

 Father Luigi Giussani

-There is nothing that can launch one in life like a father’s embrace.
-For this reason, the greatest gift I received for the twenty-fifth anniversary of my ordination was the letter from Father Giussani who–as always happens with his great heart–read in my life its past and present much more profoundly than I myself can presume to see.
+There is nothing that can launch one in life like a fathers embrace.
+For this reason, the greatest gift I received for the twenty-fifth anniversary of my ordination was the letter from Father Giussani whoas always happens with his great heartread in my life its past and present much more profoundly than I myself can presume to see.
 Father Pino shared the letter with many people, above all the parents of seminarians and priests and the friends from the Fraternity of St. Charles Borromeo, during the Mass for my anniversary on Sunday, December 17th, at the Certosa of Garegnano.
-It would be only superficial vanity to call people together just to celebrate one’s own ego, if this were not instead the occasion for celebrating together the greatest gift that a man can imagine, that which all of us have received: faith, baptism, a living consciousness of this in the continuing education of the Movement, lived in the vocation to which Christ is calling us.
+It would be only superficial vanity to call people together just to celebrate ones own ego, if this were not instead the occasion for celebrating together the greatest gift that a man can imagine, that which all of us have received: faith, baptism, a living consciousness of this in the continuing education of the Movement, lived in the vocation to which Christ is calling us.
 Therefore I thank all the friends who were with me at the Certosa, in particular the Archbishop of Ferrara, Carlo Caffarra, who chose to join us as a sign of a long and lively friendship.
 I wish to be that tender and steadfast father whom Father Giussani invited me to be, especially to the brothers who are closest to me.

 Father Massimo Camisasca